Showing 385-480 of 650 items found in Events

-Visit the Museum Campus at Small Memorial Park from 10-4 for grounds filled with vendors, music, contests, pies, and lovely gardens.
+Visit the Museum Campus at Small Memorial Park for vendors, music, contests, pies, and lovely gardens.
 The one room school house and the memorial home of Dr. A.L.
-Small, built in 1855 and boyhood home of Lennington Small, Governor of Illinois from 1921-1929, will be open.
+Small, built in 1855, and boyhood home of Lennington Small, Governor of Illinois from 1921-1929, will be open.

 Pause for Patriotism

-The Mission of the "Pause for Patriotism" Committee is: to instill a Love of our Country, demonstrate an attachment to the land and people, an admiration for our customs and traditions, and a devotion to the welfare of our Country, in our children and their families through the annual "Armed Forces Day" celebration and other activities throughout the year.
+The Mission of the "Pause for Patriotism" Committee is: to instill a Love of our country, demonstrate an attachment to the land and people, an admiration for our customs and traditions, and a devotion to the welfare of our country in our children and their families through the annual "Armed Forces Day" celebration and other activities throughout the year.
 There will also be great entertainment, food, and beverages for people all ages.

 Merchant Street Music Festival

 Merchant Street MusicFest brings together an eclectic range of music, artists, food and people to celebrate diversity throughout the community.
-Merchant Street MusicFest is a FREE two-day music and arts festival at the historic downtown train depot located at 199 South East Avenue in Kankakee, IL.
+Merchant Street MusicFest is a free two-day music and arts festival at the historic downtown train depot located at 199 South East Avenue in Kankakee, IL.
 The event is a community celebration featuring local, regional, and national musical talent on 3 stages, fine and folk art vendors and great food and drink.
 Tempt your tastebuds with our local food vendors' best offerings or just sit back with a cold one and let the melodic sounds wash over you.

 Kankakee County Fair